Modern Family: Zoning and the Non-Nuclear Living Arrangement

 Brian Connolly

-Brian J. Connolly is an Assistant Professor of Business Law at the Stephen M. Ross School of Business at the University of Michigan.
-His research and teaching centers in the areas of real estate, land use, and development law.
+Brian J. Connolly is an Assistant Professor of Business Law at the University of Michigan.
+His research and teaching centers in real estate, land use, and development law.
 His primary research interests include issues of public and private regulation of land use and their relationship to housing affordability and urban redevelopment.
-Professor Connolly has also written on First Amendment issues related to local government regulation – including signs and outdoor advertising and other free speech issues – as well as fair housing matters in local planning and zoning.
-Professor Connolly’s work on these topics has included filing multiple U.S. Supreme Court amicus curiae briefs and serving as an expert witness in cases involving these and other land use topics.
-Prior to entering academia, Professor Connolly spent over a decade in private law practice in Denver, Colorado, where he represented public- and private-sector clients in zoning, planning, development entitlements, and other complex regulatory matters.
-Before his legal career, Professor Connolly served as an urban planner in local government.
+Before entering academia, Connolly spent over a decade in private law practice where he represented public- and private-sector clients in zoning, land use, litigation and real estate matters.
+Before his legal career, Connolly worked as an urban planner in local government.

 David Brewster